Materiality

 【Third Party Assurance】

-In order to ensure a higher level of transparency and reliability while disclosing information on environmental data, Mizuno has obtained third-party assurance for the Japanese version of environmental data for FY2022 with this report from SGS Japan Inc
+In order to ensure a higher level of transparency and reliability while disclosing information on environmental data, Mizuno has obtained third-party assurance for the Japanese version of environmental data for the fiscal year 2023 with this report from SGS Japan Inc

 【Scope of Assurance】